yekrangiariana/Blog/content/posts/Why the West can't see the genocide it enables.md

 Are you watching?
 Or have the architects of this slaughter successfully dulled your senses?
 Israel is executing a mass murder of Palestinians before our eyes — an extermination campaign broadcast globally, yet met with the deliberate silence and material support of its European and American patrons.
 Executed by Israeli soldiers with the detachment of a video game, the assault has transformed the very texture of Gaza — entire neighbourhoods pulverised into vast fields of debris, visible even from space.

-Children — children — are incinerated in their homes or tents.
+Children — children — are incinerated in tents.
 The population is systematically starved.
 The massacre proceeds openly, yet it is dismissed as an unavoidable static of “war” by those invested in the outcome.

 Instead, we hear threadbare claims of "self-defence" from a Western political class steeped in imperial privilege, comfortable in the capitals that once looted the world.
 Observe their averted gazes, their incoherent justifications.
 This is not ignorance; it is cultivated blindness, a strategic opacity fostered over decades to conceal their own histories of conquest and atrocity behind a carefully constructed myth of inherent righteousness.